Teaching English, Translating or Interpreting in France

 Working as a Translator in France

-As more and more businesses in France are seeking to work on a global platform, there are more and more translating opportunities.
-Translation work takes many forms and might be working on an ad hoc basis for a local business that needs documents translated from time to time, or could be setting yourself up as a fully fledged translator in either a specialist or generalist area.
+As more and more businesses in France seek to work on a global platform, there are increasing translation opportunities.
+Translation work takes many forms and might be working on an ad hoc basis for a local business that needs documents translated from time to time, or you could be setting yourself up as a fully fledged translator in either a specialist or generalist area.

-In France there is also the opportunity to become an “official” translator whereby you are authorised to translate official documents such as birth and marriage certificates, as well as court documents.
-While this type of translation work is much more structured and highly paid, it is only a selected few who gain this opportunity, so perhaps don’t hold out on this as a solution.
+In France, you can also become an “official” translator, authorised to translate official documents such as birth and marriage certificates, as well as court documents.
+While this type of translation work is much more structured and highly paid, it is only a select few who gain this opportunity, so perhaps don’t hold out on this as a solution.

 Interpretation as a Way of Making a Living

-While none of these opportunities are likely to make you rich in France, if you have a business mind and are motivated, there are certainly opportunities to sniff out work.
+While none of these opportunities are likely to make you rich in France, if you have a business mind and are motivated, you can certainly sniff out work.
 In order to help you promote yourself, you should organise as an absolute minimum:

-• A sales letter or letter of motivation.
-In order to promote yourself to businesses in any one of these three categories of work, you will need to put together an engaging and convincing sales letter or letter of motivation (in French of course).
-Once you have done this, you will be able to select businesses or potential employers that you can send it to.
+- A sales letter or letter of motivation.
+In order to promote yourself to businesses in any one of these three categories of work, you will need to put together an engaging and convincing sales letter or letter of motivation (in French, of course).
+Once you have done this, you will be able to select businesses or potential employers to whom you can send it.

-• A CV.
-While not all of these opportunities will require a CV at prospecting level, a strong, well written French CV will be very useful in convincing potential clients or employers that you’re the right person for the job.
+- A CV.
+While not all of these opportunities will require a CV at the prospecting level, a strong, well-written French CV will be very useful in convincing potential clients or employers that you’re the right person for the job.

-• Business cards/leaflets/post cards for shop windows.
+- Business cards/leaflets/postcards for shop windows.
 It is important to have marketing collateral to promote your business.
-In this day and age, you should be able to order all you need online at very low cost.
+In this day and age, you should be able to order all you need online at a very low cost.

-• A basic website.
-Most business customers expect a website these days and if you’re setting yourself up to either teach English or as a translator or interpreter, it’s worth investing the time to get this right.
-A website needn’t cost a fortune (in fact there are plenty of free options) but it’s well worth investing time and effort on getting the content spot-on.
+- A basic website.
+Most business customers expect a website these days, and if you’re setting yourself up to teach English or as a translator or interpreter, it’s worth investing the time to get this right.
+A website needn’t cost a fortune (in fact, there are plenty of free options), but it’s well worth investing time and effort in getting the content spot-on.

 If you’re thinking of moving to France to work or to retire, why not get in touch?